Legal 500, 2021

 Kevin studied law at Oxford University and was a prizewinning student barrister before serving in the British Navy for 10 years, much of that time at sea.
 After leaving the Navy in the rank of Lieutenant Commander, he worked for the United States Department of Justice before joining a leading shipping and insurance law firm in 2000, working in its London, Shanghai and Monaco offices.

 Kevin’s casualty response practice includes collisions, groundings, ship fires, cargo damage, pollution and salvage cases.
-He regularly handles high-value multi-jurisdictional matters and was “noted for large-scale casualty cases” in the 2018 edition of the Legal 500 directory.
+He regularly handles high-value multi-jurisdictional matters and has been “noted for large-scale casualty cases” in the 2018 edition of the Legal 500 directory.
 Such cases include the collision between the container vessel MSC JOANNA and the hopper dredger W D FAIRWAY, the grounding and subsequent collision of the KHALIJIA 3, the container fire on board the AMSTERDAM BRIDGE, the sinking of the ATLANTIK CONFIDENCE (one of The Lawyer magazine's top 10 cases of 2016) and the NORMAN ATLANTIC ferry fire, the collision between the racing yachts SVEA and TOPAZ and the collision between AFINA I and KIVELI.
 Kevin also has significant experience of handling casualties in the offshore oil and gas and yachting sectors and has acted as an advocate in court, arbitration and mediation proceedings in the United Kingdom and China.
 Most recently, he was brought in by the successful appellant to advise on insurance law and other aspects of the “seminal” Court of Appeal case of ENKA v CHUBB.